calmm-js/karet.util/README.md

 * `bus.end()` to explicitly end the stream after which all the methods do nothing.

-Note that buses and event streams, in general, are fairly rarely used in Calmm.
+Note that buses and event streams, in general, are fairly rarely used with Karet.
 They can be useful for performing IO actions and in cases where actions from UI controls need to be throttled or combined.

 See the live [Counter using Event Streams](https://codesandbox.io/s/1840p9xo9l) CodeSandbox for an example.